tardigrde/gardenofbits/src/site/notes/GOB/Meta/Linking your thinking.md

 If your aim is task accomplishment, study GTD (Getting Things Done).
 If your goal is to build a vast universe of ideas that you nurture throughout your life, adopt LYT (Learn Your Trade) or [[GOB/Meta/Digital Gardens\|Digital Gardens]].

-Note to myself: what if I want to do both?
-See [[GOB/Meta/How to marry Second Brain with Digital Garden\|How to marry Second Brain with Digital Garden]].
+If you want to do both, as I do, refer to: [[GOB/Meta/From Second Brain to a Digital Garden\|From Second Brain to a Digital Garden]].

 ## PKM Over Productivity